datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
 What is model benchmarking?
 You compare your model’s performance with that of a stupid model.
-What is a stupid model?
-A model that tries to predict without considering input features.
-I call this model stupid, since it is practically making predictions without data.You calculate the RMSE of this stupid model, called as null RMSE. and always ensure that your machine learning models have a lower RMSE than this null RMSE.
+Now what is a stupid model?
+A model that predicts the output without considering input features.
+I call this model stupid, since it is practically trying to make predictions without considering data.You calculate the RMSE of this stupid model,that is called null RMSE.
+Any machine learning model you build should always have its RMSE value lower than null RMSE for regression problems.Now you must be wondering, how does a stupid model make predictions?

 ---